 Reflections on Water in American Painting, organized by Exhibits Development Group and accompanied by a nicely produced color brochure with several reproductions and a fine, historically oriented essay by John Seelye, runs through Oct.
 3. A related event set for Oct.
 2 will feature NPR’s Selected Shorts readers performing seaside stories live as a fundraiser for the museum.
 For details, call (518) 673-2314 or go to http://www.arkellmuseum.org/.

 David Brickman has been an exhibiting artist, art critic, and curator for over 30 years.
-He received a master's degree in business administration from The College of Saint Rose in Albany in 2011 and worked as the Graduate Assistant at Saint Rose's Esther Massry Gallery in 2010-11.
-He is a current member of the Board of Trustees and longtime member of the Exhibits Committee of Albany Center Gallery.
+He is a current member of the Board of Directors and longtime member of the Exhibits Committee of Albany Center Gallery.
 David now works as an auditor for the Office of the New York State Comptroller.
 He no longer exhibits his personal artwork.